Skip to main content

 Arizona facts that matter for older adults

-Arizona is a large state with fast growth, long travel distances, and serious summer heat.
+Arizona is large, fast-growing, and hot.
 The Census QuickFacts page estimates Arizona had 7,623,818 residents on July 1, 2025.
 It also lists people age 65 and older as 19.6% of the state population, with 452,729 veterans in the 2020 to 2024 period.

 Arizona Area Agency on Aging directory by county

-Area served Agency Main phone Best use
+Area served Agency Main phone Website Best use

-Maricopa County Area Agency on Aging, Region One 1-888-783-7500 or 602-264-4357 Start here for Phoenix-area meals, caregiver help, ombudsman help, and referrals.
+Maricopa County Area Agency on Aging, Region One 1-888-783-7500 or 602-264-4357 Agency website Start here for Phoenix-area meals, caregiver help, ombudsman help, and referrals.

-Gila, Pinal Central Arizona Aging 1-800-293-9393 or 520-836-2758 Start here for central Arizona home and community services.
+Gila, Pinal Central Arizona Aging 1-800-293-9393 or 520-836-2758 Agency website Start here for central Arizona home services, meals, senior centers, and caregiver help.

-Arizona tribal communities Inter Tribal Council of Arizona 602-258-4822 or 1-800-552-9257 Start here for tribal aging services, referrals, and coordination.
+Arizona tribal communities Inter Tribal Council of Arizona 602-258-4822 or 1-800-552-9257 Agency website Start here for tribal aging services, referrals, and coordination.

 What Arizona AAAs can help with